gtalent/nostalgia/developer-handbook.md

 operators (e.g. ```T &Vector::operator[](size_t)```).
 As parameters, references should always be const.

-### Casting

-Do not use C-style casts.
-C++ casts are more readable, and more explicit about the type of cast being used.
-Do not use ```dynamic_cast``` in code building for the GBA, as RTTI is disabled in GBA builds.

 ### Error Handling

 Exceptions are clean and nice and gleefully encouraged in userland code running